multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

 -j <filepath>, --jconf=<filepath>: Use <filepath> as VE Xplorer's Juggler configuration.
 -w <dir>, --dir=<dir>: Set the Working directory to <dir>.
 -t <name>, --taomachine=<name>: Set TAOMACHINE to <name>.
 -p <port>, --port=<port>: Set TAOPORT to <port>.
 -e <dir>, --dep=<dir>: Set the Dependencies directory to <dir>.
 -m <name>, --master=<name>: Set VEXMASTER to <name>.

-If you leave out -c, -n, -x, or -k, the Launcher will set those options to False.
+If you leave out -c, -n, -x, -s, -b or -k, the Launcher will set those options to False.
 If you leave out -j, -t, -p, -w, or -e, the Launcher will use their saved custom values.
 (This will cause errors if you try to use a command line launch without setting a Dependencies directory in GUI mode, for example.)